mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 NOTE - RETURN TO THEIR EXTENSIVE LIST OF ERIKSSON - AND THE DESIGN CHOICE OF HOW BIG A LIST TO MAKE ESPECIALLY FOR NOVICE CODERS

+NOTE - Compare to format of existing resources which are more linear in format.

 ### Discussion - Pumping up the Jam - allowing for improvisation in design process.